 Year after year, with the support of universities and scientists, as well as trips to other coffee producing countries, Helcio has continued getting better in the production of specialty coffees.
 We've cupped coffees from Santa Lucia since 2017.
-Nowadays his name, and his farm also, are already known in key markets.
+Nowadays his name and his farm are known in key markets.

 "Our main challenge is in manpower, there will be a change in the characteristic of our coffee region due to this factor.
 And we need to be prepared for this moment"